roualdes/bridgestan/docs/languages/r.md

 _Arguments_

-  - `lib` A path to a compiled BridgeStan Shared Object file.
+  - `lib` A path to a compiled BridgeStan Shared Object file or a .stan file (will be compiled).

   - `data` Either a JSON string literal, a path to a data file in JSON format ending in ".json", or the empty string.

   - `rng_seed` Seed for the RNG used in constructing the model.

+  - `stan_args` A list of arguments to pass to stanc3 if the model is not already compiled.

+  - `make_args` A list of additional arguments to pass to Make if the model is not already compiled.

 _Returns_